Early Education (PreK-4)

 PreK-4 Program Highlights

 St. Joseph School-Fullerton believes that each child is unique and a special child of God.
 Our PreK-4 curriculum gives the structure and guidance needed for students to achieve their highest potential in a challenging yet nurturing environment.
-Our program follows the standards set by the Archdiocese of Baltimore which embeds Reading, Math and Religion into weekly unit themes.
+Our program follows the standards set by the Archdiocese of Baltimore which embeds Language Arts, Math, Science, Social Studies, and Religion into weekly units and themes.
 We use multi-sensory hands on learning to teach fine motor skills, and auditory and visual learning using center time, books, songs, technology, and art.
 Reading partners are established with our second grade students.
-Our Parish staff visits periodically to provide meaningful spiritual lessons.

 Parents choose St. Joseph School-Fullerton’s Pre-K program, knowing their children are taking part in an early educational curriculum that prepares their child for kindergarten and beyond.